Vocal learning: Birds

 The most extensively studied model organisms of vocal learning are found in birds, namely songbirds, parrots, and hummingbirds.
 The degree of vocal learning in each specific species varies.
-While many parrots and certain songbirds like canaries can imitate and spontaneously combine learned sounds during all periods of their life, other songbirds and hummingbirds are limited to a certain songs learned during their critical period.
+While many parrots and certain songbirds like canaries can imitate and spontaneously combine learned sounds during all periods of their life, other songbirds and hummingbirds are limited to songs learned during their critical period.

 Bats

 The first evidence for audio-vocal learning in a non-human mammal was produced by Karl-Heinz Esser in 1994.
 Hand-reared infant lesser spear-nosed bats (Phyllostomos discolor) were able to adapt their isolation calls to an external reference signal.
 Isolation calls in a control group that had no reference signal did not show the same adaptation.

 Further evidence for vocal learning in bats appeared in 1998 when Janette Wenrick Boughman studied female greater spear-nosed bats (Phyllostomus hastatus).
 These bats live in unrelated groups and use group contact calls that differ among social groups.
 Each social group has a single call, which differs in frequency and temporal characteristics.
 When individual bats were introduced to a new social group, the group call began to morph, taking on new frequency and temporal characteristics, and over time, calls of transfer and resident bats in the same group more closely resembled their new modified call than their old calls.